 My only suggestion would be to snag a room on a higher floor or wear earplugs at night.
 At night you can hear music from the second level from the restaurant and chill out zone.
 I have experienced worse at other hotels but there was a shrill girl screaming by the ping pong table that killed us.
-Valet parking is close to $40 per night which always sucks but I managed to find street parking miraculously overnight which was free.
+Valet parking is roughly $40 per night which is pretty expensive, but luckily I found free street parking.

 3515 Wilshire Blvd, Los Angeles, CA 90010